ryguy2407/daynes-statamic/site/content/collections/listings/spacious-and-inviting.md

 *  Modern downlights throughout
 *  Attractive modern timber fence to the front, fully fenced block

+Situated on a generous 708sqm block in a quiet and leafy pocket of Acacia Ridge, on a no-thoroughfare street, this is wonderful opportunity to secure one of the best properties in the area.
+This home is in a peaceful, family friendly area and a great setting for a growing family.
+Likewise, investors will see potential in this home of solid construction and desirable location.
 Convenient to Elizabeth Street Shopping Centre and Acacia Marketplace on Beaudesert Road, both boasting a great range of amenities.
 Also situated to be convenient to a great range of primary schools and daycare centres in the surrounding local area.
+This property represents an exciting opportunity to investors and owner-occupiers alike and will not last long!